josecdomber/battery-status-icon/README.md

 ></jcdb-battery-status-icon>
 ```

 The icon property is used to set the icon you want to show.
-There are icons to shows the battery status
+There are icons to show the battery status

 ## Icons available: